EoinDavey/Setanta/docs/_english/01-start.md

 # How to learn Setanta

 There is a programming tutorial [available here](/english/02-try-setanta).
-To follow the tutorial use the site [try-setanta.ie](https://try-setanta.ie).